ppeetteerrs/obsidian-zola/README.md

 This repo is a Zola theme made for converting simple Markdown personal knowledge management (PKM) systems into a Zola website.
 It has only been tested on Obsidian.

+*Note: use together with `convert.py` in the example repo for a full Obsidian conversion.*

 [Example site](https://peteryuen.netlify.app/)

 [Example repo](https://github.com/ppeetteerrs/obsidian-pkm)